 With dog food it can be hard to distill down to the actual allergen as it may only be a particular ingredient, so you may want to look for options in dog foods that are designed for low allergy potential.
 Here are some other steps to take nutritionally that will be sure to help:

-Put your dog on probiotics such as Probiotic Miracle (especially puppy’s, and especially for the first year of life).
-If you can create a strong gut ecology, food allergies will likely not develop.
+Add Probiotics Put your dog on probiotics such as Probiotic Miracle (especially puppies for the first year of life).
+If you can create a strong gut ecology, your pup will have a better chance at avoiding allergies later in life.
 For those dogs that already have allergies, regular use of probiotics over time should greatly help to abate them.

 Reducing Inhalant Allergies

 Often these allergies in dogs are in response to those that are inhaled or absorbed through the skin (atopic dermatitis).
 Here are the following steps to take with your dog:

 Treat Skin Problems Reduce dog itching and scratching by treating the skin problems.

 Improve Living Conditions Try to improve your dog's living conditions to avoid the allergens (easier said then done).
 Keep his sleeping areas clean.
 When your dog comes in from the outdoors, you can remove pollens by wiping down your dog's paws with a damp towel or cloth